These are tough times. And sadly, one public health crisis doesn't stop for another.

 We know a hotline isn’t a perfect solution, but it really can help in moments of crisis.

-If any of the above sound like they may be happening to you or someone you love, here are a few suggestions for survivors that may make them feel a little bit safer, from the National Domestic Violence Hotline:
+Domestic violence doesn’t always look like explicit physical violence.
+If you or someone you love may be experiencing domestic violence, here are a few suggestions for survivors that may make them feel a little bit safer from the National Domestic Violence Hotline:

 Create a safety plan.